 In cases where theses or dissertations contain classified or controlled unclassified, including export-controlled information, students and faculty advisors should consult with the Office of Export and Secure Research Compliance in the Office of the Vice President for Research and Innovation as well as the Graduate School.
 Theses or dissertations containing classified or controlled unclassified information cannot be submitted to the Graduate School through the normal ETD process.

-As stated in university policy No. 13020, Virginia Tech endorses the highest ethical standards for the conduct of all scholarly pursuits to ensure public trust in the integrity of results.
+As stated in Policy 13020, “Policy on Misconduct in Research,” Virginia Tech endorses the highest ethical standards for the conduct of all scholarly pursuits to ensure public trust in the integrity of results.
 The university requires that all affiliated persons (including faculty, staff, researchers, and students) conduct activities with integrity.
 The university is committed to fostering an environment that promotes responsible conduct of research, training, and all other scholarly activities.
 Scholarly integrity is characterized by honesty, transparency, personal responsibility, excellence, and trustworthiness.
 All persons engaged in scholarly pursuits at the university are expected to conduct their scholarship in accordance with their respective field’s scholarly expectations and best practices.